 The Society adopts the standardised approach for the purpose of calculating its Pillar 1 capital requirement for operational risk.
 The calculation uses net interest income averaged over a three-year period.
-The Society's capital requirement for operational risk as at 31 December 2023 was £75.7 million, an increase of £14.3 million from the previous year due to higher average net interest income over a three-year measurement period.
+The Society's capital requirement for operational risk as at 31 December 2024 was £83.7 million (2023: £75.7 million) an increase of £8 million to prior year.